East India: Music of Odisha

 Like other aspects of her culture, music of the sacred land (Odisha) is charming, colourful, variegated encompassing various types.
 The existing musical tradition of Odisha, the cumulative experience of the last two thousand five hundred years if not more, can broadly be grouped under five categories such as: (1) Tribal Music, (2) Folk Music, (3) Light Music, (4) Light-Classical Music, (5) Classical Music, which need a short elucidations for better understanding the subject in all India context.

 The tribal music as the title signifies is confined to the tribals living mainly in the hilly and jungle regions and sparsely in the coastal belt of Odisha.
 Odisha has the third largest concentration of tribes constituting about one fourth of the total population.
 They are distributed over 62 tribal communities.

 Odisha is the treasure house of Folk Songs which are sung on different festivals and specific occasions in their own enjoyment.
 Folk music in general is the expression of the ethos and mores of the folk communities.
 Of the bewildering variety of folk music of Odisha, mention may be made of Geeta, Balipuja Geeta, Kela Keluni Geeta, Dalkhai Geeta, Kendra Geeta, Jaiphula Geeta, Ghumura Geeta, Ghoda Nacha and Danda Nacha Geeta, Gopal Ugala and Osa-Parva-Geeta etc.

 Bhajan, Janan, Oriya songs based on ragas, Rangila Chaupadi etc. are grouped under Light classical music, which forms an important segment of Oriya music.
 Sri Geetagovinda, Anirjukta Pravadha, Divya Manusi Prabandha, Chautisa, Chhanda, Chaupadi (now known as Odissi), Champu, Malasri, Sariman, nVyanjani, Chaturang, Tribhang, Kuduka Geeta, Laxana and Swaramalika are the various sub-forms, which individually or collectively constitute the traditional Odissi music.
 These sub-forms of the traditional Odissi music, can be categorised under the classical music of Odisha.

 Sports

 The East Zone cricket team is a first-class cricket team that represents Eastern India in the Duleep Trophy and Deodhar Trophy.
-It is a composite team of five first-class Indian teams from Eastern India competing in the Ranji Trophy, containing notably the Bengal, Jharkhand and Odisha from East India amongst the bunch.
+It is a composite team of five first-class Indian teams from Eastern India competing in the Ranji Trophy, containing notably the Bengal, Jharkhand and Odisha from East India among the bunch.

+In Jharkhand

+The most popular sports in Jharkhand is Hockey and Archery.
+The capital City of Ranchi is also called the sports capital of India due to its highly developed sports infrastructure.
+Many famous players such as Mahendra Singh Dhoni (Former Indian Cricket Team Captain), Ishan Kishan (Indian Cricketer) etc. are from Jharkhand.

+Ranchi and Jamshedpur have cricket stadium of International levels and many international matches have held there since the formation of state.

+JSCA International Cricket Stadium is an international cricket stadium in Ranchi with a seating capacity of 50,000.
+There is a Hockey and Football Stadium of International level in Morabadi locality of Ranchi.
+An integrated sports complex in Khelgaon, Ranchi of International standards.
+It has swimming pool, badminton stadium etc. Ranchi Rays is a hockey team based in Ranchi and plays in Hockey India League.
+Jamshedpur FC is a football team based in Jamshedpur and plays for Indian Super League.